the-eduardo/GitReleaseTracker/README.md

 WORKDIR /app
 COPY main.go go.mod go.sum ./
-RUN CGO_ENABLED=0 GOARCH=amd64 GOOS=windows go build -o app
+RUN CGO_ENABLED=0 GOARCH=amd64 GOOS=linux go build -o app

 # Stage 2: Create a minimal runtime image
-FROM alpine:latest
+FROM ubuntu:latest

 # Install CA certificates
-RUN apk --no-cache add ca-certificates
+RUN apt-get update && apt-get install -y ca-certificates && rm -rf /var/lib/apt/lists/*

 COPY --from=builder /app/app /

 ENTRYPOINT ["/app"]
 ```

-In this example, `GOARCH=amd64` and `GOOS=windows` target 64-bit Windows systems.
+In this example, `GOARCH=amd64` and `GOOS=linux` are set to build for 64-bit Linux systems.

-Ensure to check the compatibility of your target architecture and operating system with Go and your application.
+Always verify the resulting Docker image.
+You can use the `docker run` command to run the image and check if it works as expected.
 ## Understanding the Code
 Written in Go and easily configurable using environment variables.
 Here are some key components: